An overview of Claire Reika Wright and her work. To her mind the work comes first!

 Claire Reika Wright's digital 3D abstract expressionist art transforms our perceptions of reality.
 Randomly changing moving images reflect the prevailing conditions of the world we inhabit; painterly alien shapes and multi-layered textures replace well worn landscapes, while the occasional intrusions of reality provide intriguing insights.

 Wright was one of the first artists to realise the potential of digital painting, animation and photo manipulation techniques and has been using these methods since the early nineties.
 Her background as a traditional painter informs everything she works on "I like to include hand-drawn or painted shapes and textures in every work I create.
 It helps to humanise the digital.
 The human element is an important part of my work as it is intensely personal.
 For me, art has to be about feelings and emotions as well as commenting on the world around us."

-This fundamental attitude is emphasised by the fact that, uniquely, Wright not only composes the music that accompanies each moving image work thus making the work a totally indvidual experience.
+This fundamental attitude is emphasised by the fact that, uniquely, Wright composes the music that accompanies each moving image work thus making the work a totally indvidual experience.

-Apart from her moving image work and the canvases and prints that it inspires, her body of work has included the much sort after 'Rock 'n' Roll' series of paintings and prints, 'The Vividz' series and, more recently, digital and mixed media abstract work.
+Apart from her moving image work and the canvases and prints that it inspires, her body of work has included the much sort after 'Rock 'n' Roll' series of paintings and prints, 'The Vividz' series and, more recently, digital mixed media abstract work and the Celestial Trees series.
 She has also created an eighty minute film 'Vortex' that builds on the 3D interactive work.